I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 - Low Ping CS:GO Gameplay

-However, if you are planning to build a server for a tournament, It will be better if you go with at least 4GB of RAM or higher.
+However, if you are planning to build a server for more players, It will be better if you choose at least 2GB of RAM or higher.

 CS:GO Server System Requirements